ACEsuit/mace/docs/mace_field_models.md

 - graph_longrange.
 Contact `WillBaldwin0` and use the `develop` branch.

+# Models
+The available models can be found in https://github.com/ilyes319/mace-field/releases/tag/fukui-1.
+There are three models with 1, 2, and 3 mace layers, all trained on 100 millions OMOL.

 # How to use the model

 set up and use a calculator via